 Now for the clothes.
 Wear no hat, of course.
-Choose a semi-

-tailored suit or dress.
+Choose a semitailored suit or dress.
 Avoid prints and designs which detract from the face.
 Usually a V-shaped neckline or a soft collar photographs well.
-A white blouse with a dark suit is good.
-Pearls may be worn, but avoid extreme costume jewelry (especially dangling earrings).
+Pearls may be worn, but avoid extreme costume jewelry, (especially dangling earrings).
+Strive to look businesslike rather than collegiate.